deloarts/pytia-bill-of-material/README.md

 Bill of Material File | The full path to the bill of material xlsx file.
 The folder must exist, otherwise the `Export` button will be disabled.
 Docket Folder | The folder into which all generated docket files will be stored.
 The folder must exist, otherwise the `Export Docket` checkbox will be disabled.
 Documentation Folder | The folder into which all generated documentation docket files will be stored.
 The folder must exist, otherwise the `Export Documentation` checkbox will be disabled.
 Drawing Folder | The folder into which all drawing files (pdf and dxf) will be stored.
 The folder must exist, otherwise the `Export Drawings` checkbox will be disabled.
+Note: Drawings can only be exported, if the Title Block Editor app has written the correct path to the linked document.
 STP Folder | The folder into which all generated step files will be stored.
 The folder must exist, otherwise the `Export STP` checkbox will be disabled.
 STL Folder | The folder into which all generated stl files will be stored.
 The folder must exist, otherwise the `Export STL` checkbox will be disabled.
 JPG Folder | The folder into which all generated jpg files will be stored.
 The folder must exist, otherwise the `Export JPG` checkbox will be disabled.